11 outreach email sample templates that actually get responses

 [Your name]

-Check out these proven personalization tactics that outreach experts use to get responses.
+Check out these proven cold email strategies that outreach experts use for optimal message length and structure.

 The trick with warm outreach is timing.
 Reach out while the connection is still fresh, but don't pounce on people the second you meet them.
 Give them time to remember who you are and why your conversation mattered.

 Strong relationships can handle bigger asks.
-New connections need smaller, easier first steps.
-Match your request to the relationship strength.
+Deep personalization (referencing specific company triggers and pain points) achieves 8 to 12% reply rates.
+New connections need smaller, easier first steps with basic personalization (4 to 6% reply rates), while generic outreach typically generates only 1 to 3% responses.
+Match your request size to the relationship strength.

 Template 4: Mutual connection intro